Shmoopty/rpi-appliance-monitor/README.md

 * If you want PushBullet notifications, create a PushBullet Access Token key here:  https://www.pushbullet.com/#settings/account
 * If you want Twitter notifications, create Twitter API keys here (Steps 1-4): http://nodotcom.org/python-twitter-tutorial.html
-* If you want Slack notifications, create a bot user: https://api.slack.com/bot-users
+* If you want Slack notifications, create a bot user: https://api.slack.com/bot-users **or** create a Slack webhook https://api.slack.com/incoming-webhooks
+* If you want an IFTTT trigger, create a new trigger with the Maker channel and note the channel and key.

 Edit `/etc/rc.local` to make the program run when the device boots up.